 Remember, it’s important to be transparent and let them know that their recent purchase was the reason they received a new offer.
 Once you’ve set up the campaign to run, you can sit back and let the techniques do the work.
 Automation is a marketer’s best friend.

 It may also help to pull inspiration and see real life examples of these techniques working.
-Check out some of the best upsell and cross-sell email marketing campaigns here.
+Check out some more of the best upsell and cross-sell email examples here.

 Tackle Your Email Marketing Initiatives with MAKE